sd12567/Mandelbrot-Fractal-Generator/README.md

 #  Mandelbrot Fractal Generator

-An interactive Mandelbrot Fractal Generator in C with Dual Protocol Support
+An interactive Mandelbrot Fractal Generator in C with Multithreaded Image Rendering and Dual Network Backends.